ASP.NET MVC File and Folder Structure

 The Web.config file of an ASP.NET MVC application is one of the most useful and important files which contains the application-level configurations such as connection strings, global variables, etc.

 Here in this article, we discussed the ASP.NET MVC File and Folder structure.
 Once you understand the need and use of each folder and file of an MVC application, then it is easy for you to find, store and organize project-related files.

-In the next article, we are going to discuss the Controllers in the ASP.NET MVC application.
-Here, in this article, I try to explain the need and use of ASP.NET MVC File and Folder structure which are auto-generated by the Visual Studio.
+In the next article, we are going to discuss Controllers in ASP.NET MVC Applications.
+Here, in this article, I try to explain the need and use of ASP.NET MVC File and Folder structure which are auto-generated by Visual Studio.
 I hope this article will help you with your needs.